by Howard Fosdick ©

 The instruments were widely popular for early music education from the 1930s through the 1970s.
 Their popularity tailed off with the introduction of high-quality plastic recorders in the '70s and '80s.
 Recorders are more difficult to play but are way more musically capable.
 Today, some grade schools still employ song flutes... as do a tiny coterie of musical cognescenti.

 The song flute consists of a single piece of molded plastic.
 This means it's very inexpensive, but there's also a downside.
-First off, you can't tune it.
+You can't tune it.
 And for cleaning it is less convenient than flutes that offer removable mouthpieces.
 You wash it by full immersion in soapy warm water.

 Like the Model T Ford, song flutes come in every color you might want... so long as that color is black: